-On November 26, 2013, the company issued 500,000 shares of common stock at \$0.083 per share for services of Chief Operating Officer by transferring these shares of common stock held by Paul Rosenberg.
-These shares were valued at \$41,500 based on the price on the date of grant.
-It was considered as capital contribution.
+On November 26, 2013, the Company issued 500,000 shares of common stock at \$0.083 per share for services of Chief Operating Officer by transferring these shares of common stock held by Paul Rosenberg.
+These shares were valued at \$41,500, based on the price on the date of the grant and considered a capital contribution.

-On January 23, 2014, the Company completed the acquisition of Vapolution, Inc. by acquiring all of its' issued and outstanding shares in exchange for 5,000,000 shares of mCig's common stock at a market value of \$0.25 per share on the date of the acquisition, where Vapolution became a wholly owned subsidiary.
+On January 23, 2014, the Company completed the investment acquisition of Vapolution, Inc. by acquiring all of its' issued and outstanding shares in exchange for 5,000,000 shares of mCig's common stock at a market value of \$0.25 per share on the date of the acquisition, where Vapolution became a controlled subsidiary.